R. Walton Moore: Virginia politics

 Voters in Alexandria, Fairfax and Prince William Counties elected Moore to the Virginia State Senate, where he served one term (1887-1890) in the part-time position, succeeding Elisha E. Meredith.
 Active in Democratic Party politics, Moore was a presidential elector for Grover Cleveland in 1892.
 In 1896 Moore was mentioned as a candidate for the U.S. Congress, but did not receive the party's nomination (fellow Democrat John Franklin Rixey being elected instead).
 Although later known as a maverick within the state party, Moore declined to run for U.S. Senate against incumbent Democratic Senator Thomas S. Martin in 1898.

 Fairfax County voters elected Moore to the State constitutional convention in 1901 and 1902, in which his young law partner John S. Barbour represented Culpeper County.
 As chairman of the committee on the legislative department and member of the finance and revision committees, Moore promoted better highways and funding for public schools.
 That convention would become known for creating the State Corporation Commission, as well as for disenfranchising African American and poor white voters, contributing to the growth of Senator Martin's political organization that later became the Byrd Organization.
-Moore, despite personal misgivings about the proclamation method to put it into effect.
+Moore, had personal misgivings about the proclamation method to put it into effect.
 Rather than submit it to voters as had the 1869 document it would supersede, he proposed that it would become effective when approved by the General Assembly, as eventually happened.
 Nonetheless, Moore and state senator C. O'Conor Goolrick (of Fredericksburg, Virginia and first elected in 1908) were considered mavericks, beyond organization control.

 Moore served on the boards of visitors of both the College of William and Mary and the University of Virginia.
 On December 7, 1922, he was appointed a member of the Board of Regents of the Smithsonian Institution.
 He also served as vice-president of the Virginia Historical Society and as a board member of the Library of Virginia.